Open House: Where curiosity begins. 25 April

 Journalist and broadcaster Samira Ahmed hosts a compelling series of conversations exploring how arts and culture are responding to urgent global challenges.

-A leading voice on culture, politics and social change, Samira brings her award-winning documentary experience and insight to three thought-provoking events.
-Two further events in the Schwarzman Centre Conversations series are:
+Samira brings her award-winning documentary experience and insight to two further events in in the Schwarzman Centre Conversations series:

 AI, Creativity and Ethics